-The complexity of Scope 3 emissions
+The complexity of Scope 3 emissions & the food supply chain

 Scope 3 emissions cover a wide range of activities, including the production of goods and services, transportation, waste generation, and more.
 In the retail sector, much of the carbon footprint is tied to the products they sell, which means it’s spread across a vast and intricate network of suppliers, manufacturers, and logistics providers.
 This is particularly true in the food industry, where Scope 3 emissions can contribute up to 70-90% of a company’s total carbon footprint.

-The complexity of food supply chains, along with the diverse food production methods—from agriculture to processing and distribution—adds to the difficulty of gathering accurate emissions data.
-Accurately calculating these emissions with precision requires input data that is often difficult to obtain, making it even more challenging to calculate Scope 3 emissions.
-Traditionally, many businesses have attempted to gather Scope 3 emissions data manually, relying on emails, spreadsheets, and surveys.
-This approach, while well-intentioned, often leads to incomplete or outdated data.
+This approach, while well-intentioned, often leads to incomplete or outdated Scope 3 emission data.
 Suppliers may struggle to track their own emissions accurately, leading to gaps in information that cascade down the supply chain.
 The result is fragmented data that lacks the granularity needed to guide meaningful action toward carbon reduction.

-đź’» Need a refresher?
+Need a refresher?
 Read our guide on Scopes 1, 2, and 3 emissions.

 1. Data accuracy and granularity